Review: Pelle Whim squishy vulva grinding toy

 SheVibe also has a slightly different version, called the Bananapants B.Cush, that sticks to dildo bases.

-If you want vibrations with your squishies, the Iroha Rin or Zen can be a good fit.
+If you want vibrations with your squishies, Iroha vibes like the Zen can be a good fit.
 Their motors are on the weak side, and the padding isn’t as thick, but the elastomer gel under the silicone surface is suuuuper soft and can be (in Zoë’s words) “smooshed around like a pug’s face.”

 You could also stretch a penis sleeve over your hand or the head of a wand to add some texture and squish.
 Sex toys marketed toward men don’t have to be exclusively for cis men!
 Nowadays, there are options for squishing against silicone strokers, too.